sillsdev/web-languageforge/README.md

 1. You should see a landing page, click "Login"
 1. Use `admin` and `password` to get in

+> Sometimes there may be a need to hit the locally running app from a device other than the machine the app is running on.
+In order to do that, you'll need to do the following:
+> 1. Figure out your local ip address
+> 1. Access the app via http at that address
+>
+> On a Mac for example:
+> ```
+> ifconfig | grep broadcast
+> 	inet 192.168.161.99 netmask 0xfffffc00 broadcast 192.168.163.255
+> ```
+>
+> then hit `http://192.168.161.99` from your phone or other device on the same network.
+>
+> NOTE: disabling cache on your device may not be trivial, you'll either need to wipe the site settings on your device's browser or you'll need to do it via USB debugging.

 ### Running E2E Tests

 1. `make e2e-tests` (⚠️ these do not work on Apple Silicon at this time)